stephenfeather/TiComScore/README.md

 ## Description

-The TiComscore module wraps the ComScore iOS sdk for use in Titanium Mobile Applications.
+The TiComscore module wraps the ComScore iOS SDK and ComScore Android SDK for use in Titanium Mobile Applications.

-#### iOS ComScore SDK
+##### iOS ComScore SDK
 version 2.1403.14

+##### Android ComScore SDK
+version 2.1403.17

 ## Author